streamdata-gallery-master/template/_transportation/amadeus/travel-intelligence-top-destinations-get.md

       summary: Top Flight Destinations - Find the most popular flight destinations from an origin during a period.
 This can help you answer questions like "Where are most people going to from Paris during the month of September?"
-      description: <p>The Top Flight Destinations API lets you find the most popular flight destinations from an origin during a period
+      description: The Top Flight Destinations API lets you find the most popular flight destinations from an origin during a period
       operationId: travel_intelligence.top_destinations.get
       parameters: